Corionis/Knobs-And-Scripts/artifacts/document/Command Line.md

 KAS has several commands each with their own options.

-For the versioning options command-line git must be available.
+For the versioning options command-line git must be installed.

 ## Command Line Options